-Operational Risk is inherent in a transactional organization like CBCAN.
-The BOD manages the Bank's operational activities to minimise Operational Risk.
+SM manages the Bank's operational activities to minimise Operational Risk.
 The Risk Appetite for Operational Risk is 'Minor'.
-The core Operational Risk drives for CBCAN are data quality and business control.
 The Operational Risk Appetite contains the appetite for direct losses and immediate cost for mitigation of risk events.
+The Bank's business strategy is to manage resources efficiently.

-The Bank manages operational risk within appetite through following guidelines in the Operational Risk Management Policy and limits set in the Risk Appetite Statement.
+The Bank manages Operational Risk within appetite through following guidelines in the Operational Risk Management Policy and limits set in the Risk Appetite Statement.
 Its execution by the first line is monitored by first and second line staff, in order to actively control the level of Operational Risk and potential losses within the Bank.
 The objective for management of Operational Risk is to minimize both the financial and reputational impacts of operational activities.

 The Bank performs regular assessments on risks in its key processes through regular RCSAs, where actions may be identified and tracked to ensure that the Bank remains within Risk Appetite.
-The outputs of the RCSAs are used for setting up regular control testing and identifying Key Risk Indicators ('KRI'), which are also reported at the ORC.
+The outputs of the RCSAs are used for setting up regular control testing and identifying Key Risk Indicators ('KRI'), which are also reported to the ORC.
 The Bank has a Risk Event Management Procedure, which dictates the steps taken for risk events, including logging and tracking key data on the Risk Management Portal ('RMP'), immediate remedial actions, root-case analysis and longer-term action plans.
-The risk events are reported to the ORC monthly and notable events are discussed by SMRC.
-The Bank has a 'minor' Appetite for operational risk losses and has limits of realised cumulative operational losses year-to-date and as a percentage of revenues, which are reported to SMRC.
+The risk events are reported to the ORC monthly and notable events are discussed by SMRC and RCC.
+The Bank has limits of realized cumulative operational losses year-to-date and as a percentage of revenues, which are reported to SMRC and RCC.